mfedoten/dotfiles/README.md

 I decided to go wiht Miniconda installation for now, so `./init/40_pip.sh` will fetch and install python allong wiht all pip packages (+ notebook extensions) from `pip-packages.txt`.

 ## Vim
-You can always find the latest(-ish) version of vim either through package manager or form official repo.
+On Ubuntu, you can always find the latest(-ish) version of vim either through package manager or form official repo.
 In case you want to compile it manually, here's what you ought to do.
 Run either `./init/50_osx_vim.sh` or `./init/50_ubuntu_vim.sh` based on your system. **Don't forget to change Python's config dir to match your python**.
 More info on how to compile vim from source on OSX can be found [here](http://tartley.com/?p=1355), for Ubuntu check [here](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source) and [here](https://gist.github.com/odiumediae/3b22d09b62e9acb7788baf6fdbb77cf8).

 On Ubuntu it's a good idea to use `sudo checkinstall` instead of `sudo make install`, then you can easily deinstall your vim with `dpkg -r [compiled-vim]` and don't forget to change package's name to something meaningfull when checkinstall asks you to.

 **P.S.** when compiling vim with both python2 and python3, well [they don't play nicely](http://stackoverflow.com/a/23656675), so you'll probably have to choose either of them.
 Or [google it](http://unix.stackexchange.com/questions/305415/enabling-python3-on-vim-in-fedora-24).